Piano Competition for Young Adult Pianists

 c.
 5.30pm Announcement of winner and runners-up

-Tickets for Sunday's final can be booked at the Award's front of house desk at the semi-final on Saturday 6th July with any remaining seats sold at the door.
+Tickets for Sunday's final can be booked at the Award's front of house desk at the semi-final with any remaining seats sold at the door.

 Children can have free entry to hear these inspirational musicians in the Final.